Spaghetti-jpg/Rethinking-Secure-Containers-SPT-Mod/README.md

 I decided to rethink safe containers, which is why this mod was created.
 We're used to relying on a magic container that gives us a chance to get some loot from a raid or save our own, but what if you don't have one, at least at first?

-This mod removes the protected container from your inventory and revises the barter system for obtaining it.
-At the beginning of the game, you will no longer have access to Alpha/Beta/Gamma protected containers.
-Your first protected container will be the “Waist Pod Pod”, which you can purchase at Loyalty Level 1 from Ragman for 90,000 rubles.
-It has 2x1 slots instead of 2x2 slots.
+This mod removes the Secure container from your inventory and revises the barter system for obtaining it.
+At the beginning of the game, you will no longer have access to Secure container Alpha/Beta/Gamma.
+Your first Secure container will be the “Waist Pod Pod”, which you can purchase at Loyalty Level 1 from Ragman for 90,000 rubles.
+It has 2x1 slots instead of 2x2 slots

 You will need to decide what to put in it before the raid and what loot to put in it during the raid.